AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/overview.md

 The source code, and content packages are available on the [AEM Guides - WKND GraphQL GitHub Project](https://github.com/adobe/aem-guides-wknd-graphql).

-If you find an issue with the tutorial or the code, please leave a [GitHub issue](https://github.com/adobe/aem-guides-wknd-graphql/issues).
+If you find an issue with the tutorial or the code, leave a [GitHub issue](https://github.com/adobe/aem-guides-wknd-graphql/issues).